 Because naltrexone requires a prescription, it cannot be ordered anonymously.
 However, an online consultation with an Oar Health clinician is completely private and if naltrexone is prescribed, it will be delivered directly to the address you specify.
 Because Oar Health is a private-pay provider and maintains the strictest privacy standards, we do not share your consultation or prescription information with your doctor, insurance company, pharmacy or employer.

 Yes, but you still need a prescription.
 Oar Health's team of certified medical professionals use our online assessment to determine if you are a candidate for naltrexone.
 If approved, our clinical team will prescribe naltrexone, and have it delivered to you.

 Without insurance, a 30-day supply of 50-mg oral naltrexone tablets typically costs about $50.
 The monthly price without insurance can range from $25 to $175, depending on factors such as where you purchase naltrexone, available coupons, how often you take the medication, and at what dose.

-Oar provides people ready to change their relationship with alcohol access to medical support and science-based solutions.
+Oar Health provides people ready to change drink less or quit drinking with access to medical support and science-based solutions.
 After you complete an online assessment, a medical provider will determine your treatment plan.
-If your plan includes medication, Oar delivers your naltrexone online purchase directly to you via an online pharmacy.
-Learn more about Oar
+If your plan includes medication, Oar Health delivers your naltrexone online purchase directly and privately to you via an online pharmacy.

 About The Author